FAIRFAX VIRGINIA TOP DUI LAWYER

 DUI offenses in Fairfax VA or Northern Virginia are handled under Virginia law §18.2-266, which determines whether it is unlawful for the individual in question to be operating a vehicle using various criteria.
 Officers have the legal authority to stop and detain suspected drivers if they have a valid and articulable reason to believe that they are breaking the law.

-When looking at DUI cases, there are numerous considerations, which include the alleged driver’s age, the drug the alleged driver was under the influence of during the arrest, and whether the crime was compounded with other crimes and issues or not.
+When looking at Fairfax DUI cases, there are numerous considerations, which include the alleged driver’s age, the drug the alleged driver was under the influence of during the arrest, and whether the crime was compounded with other crimes and issues or not.

 Fairfax VA DUI DWI Test Refusal

 A Fairfax VA DUI attorney will inform you of your right to refuse the breathalyzer test to be administered when you are apprehended.
 However, under Virginia law, there’s what’s referred to as “implied consent.”
 If you refuse the test at the station, you will have committed a separate, additional offense, and automatic penalties can come with unreasonable refusal.

-If it is your first offense under this law, your license will be suspended for 1 year also, you won’t face any jail time, and there won’t be any restricted license permitted if you are convicted.
+If it is your first offense under this law, your license will be suspended for 1 year; you won’t face any jail time, and there won’t be any restricted license permitted if you are convicted.
 If you are arrested for a second offense within the next 10 years, the punishment is increased to a license suspension of 3 years and a minimum sentence of 10 days.
 For a third offense, the punishment is basically the same as the second, but this comes with an additional 3-year license suspension with a minimum jail sentence of 90 days.
 Contact a DUI lawyer in Fairfax such as the criminal defense David Deane law firm for a free consultation.
 David Deane is a DUI lawyer who has years of experience with numerous DUI cases and will provide you with the top defense in Fairfax county.